Sports in Milwaukee: Collegiate

 Led by former NBA star Dwyane Wade, Marquette returned to the Final Four in 2003, but was ousted by Kansas in the semi-finals.

-UW–Milwaukee made its first post-season appearance in men's basketball that same year, under the tutelage of current Tennessee head coach Bruce Pearl.
+UW–Milwaukee made its first post-season appearance in men's basketball that same year, under the tutelage of current Auburn head coach Bruce Pearl.
 Although they lost at the buzzer to Notre Dame in the first round, they would make their first NIT appearance the following year.
 In 2005, UWM had its most successful year ever, winning both the Horizon League regular season and tournament championships.
 They would go on to upset Alabama in the first round of the NCAA tournament before shocking then Big East powerhouse Boston College on its way to the Sweet 16.
 So much of an impression had the team made that sportswriters shied away from calling their defeat of sixth-seeded Oklahoma in the 2006 Tournament an "upset," believing UWM may have actually been the better team.

 Starting with the 2007–08 season, the Marquette and UWM men's basketball teams will rekindle their annual rivalry game which has been dormant since 1998.
 The two schools have always shared annual and heated rivalries in all other common NCAA sports.

 UWM's men's and women's soccer teams regularly attain national rankings, and the school is also home to the only Division I baseball team in Wisconsin.